ChrisAmandier/digital-garden/_notes/1897 airship reports per Jacques Vallee.md

 >
 > The occupants of the airship were as variously described as arc UFO operators.
 Several reports could be interpreted to mean that dwarfs were among them, but it was not—to my present knowledge, at least—stated in so many words by witnesses.
 Alexander Hamilton says that the beings were the strangest he had ever seen, and that he did not care to sec them again.
 I am not aware of any detailed portrait of the creatures by the witnesses in the Leroy case.
 They were "hideous people": two men, a woman, and three "children," jabbering together.
 >
-> All the operators who engaged in discussions with human witnesses were indistinguishable from the average American population of the time, This, for instance, is the experience related by Captain James Hooton (described in the Arkansas Gazette as "the well-known Iron Mountain railroad conductor"):7
+> All the operators who engaged in discussions with human witnesses were indistinguishable from the average American population of the time, This, for instance, is the experience related by Captain James Hooton (described in the Arkansas Gazette as "the well-known Iron Mountain railroad conductor"):
 >
 > I had gone down to Texarkana to bring back a special, and knowing that I would have some eight to ten hours to spend in Texarkana, I went to I Ionian (Arkansas) to do a little hunting.
 It was about 3 o'clock in the afternoon when I reached that place.
 The sport was good, and before I knew it, it was after 6 o'clock when I started to make my way back toward the railroad station.
 As I was tramping through the bush my attention was attracted by a familiar sound, a sound for all the world like the working of an air pump on a locomotive.
 >